EO-DataHub/eodhp-guide/services/data-adaptors.md

 ### Control

-Adaptors are managed and executed by the Workflow Runner service and the `manage-catalogue-fastapi` API in the Resource Catalogue.
+Adaptors are managed and executed by the Workflow Runner service and the `manage-catalogue-fastapi` API in the Resource Catalogue namespace.

 ### Dependencies